rseon/mallow/docs/controllers.md

 behavior using Controller classes.
 Controllers can group related request handling logic into a single class.
 Controllers are stored in the `app/Controllers` directory.

+## Namespacing

+Controllers are autoloaded thanks to their namespace.
+That means you can put controllers in subdirectories to organize them as *modules*.

+For example, if you want separate account controllers from front-office you may want to put your controllers in `app/Controllers/Account`.
+So an `IndexController` will have the namespace `App\Controllers\Account` and you can use it as callback in your route using `Account\IndexController`.

+?> **Tip** : the base namespace is defined in the [app/config.php](https://github.com/rseon/mallow/blob/master/app/config.php) file

 ## Defining controllers